bridge-scrims/scrims-bot-js/README.md

 ## TODO

+- [ ] Post transcriptions to website from viewing (since its hard to display a lot of data using discord)
 - [ ] Add the following tasks:
  - All users with both member and unverified role will remove unverified
  - All users with banned and member role will remove member